Standard Widget Extensions (Standard WE) is extension for WordPress themes. Available in the WordPress.org repository.

 - Custome Widget Selectors

 - You can directly write selectors to pick up widget.
 If you set this, the default selector generated by IDs is cancelled.
+See an example usage for Twenty Fourteen.

 - Sticky Sidebar